 To accomplish this balance, the number of seats of the Chamber of Deputies was expanded to 128, shared in half between Muslims and Christians, and an equally-divided cabinet was established.

 Thus, the accord changed the Christian-favored power-sharing formula to a 50/50 ratio.

-A notable modification that resulted from this change was the enhancement of the powers of the Prime Minister over those of the president of the Lebanese republic.
+A notable modification that resulted from this change was the enhancement of the powers of the prime minister over those of the president.

 Finally, the term of the Speaker of the Lebanese Parliament was extended from one year to four years.

 Perhaps the most profound result of the Taif Agreement was the effective disarmament of all national and non-national militias in Lebanon, except for Hezbollah.

 This dissolution of militias came in 1991 (around a year after the end of the conflicts) and made way for the Lebanese Armed Forces to begin slowly rebuilding themselves as Lebanon’s only major non-sectarian institution.